Nobel Prize: Baker, Hassabis, Jumper win award for chemistry – DW – 10/09/2024

 AI helped crack the code

-Avancements in AI and machine learning, for which the 2024 Physics Nobel Prizes were awarded, also helped Baker, Hassabis and Jumper with their research.
+Avancements in artificial intelligence (AI) and machine learning, for which the 2024 Physics Nobel Prizes were awarded, also helped Baker, Hassabis and Jumper with their research.

 Baker and his fellow laureates cracked the code of what protein structures may look like with the help of artificial intelligence.

-“They used neural networks and deep learning to train a database that then showed how close two amino acid structures were to each other in space,” a member of the Nobel Committee for Chemistry, Johan Aqvist said.
+"They used neural networks and deep learning to train a database that then showed how close two amino acid structures were to each other in space," said Johan Aqvist, a member of the Nobel Committee for Chemistry.

 This is a breaking news story and will be updated shortly